epadam/Machine-Learning-Tutorial-Demo-Resources/Production_Level_Machine_Learning.md

 Let's use labeling tools

+Until here, data should be organized in better way.

 3. Data preprocessing/model training and tracking

+We can fetch the data in bigQuery and do some preprocessing.

+Let's orchastrate a pipeline for machine learning pipeline

-Here the most convinient way is Jupyter Notebook
+Here the most convenient way is Jupyter Notebook, you can also use H2O

+You can also use autoML to automatically build the model, but it would take some time.

-We can use MLflow to evaluate our model.
+We can use MLflow or Tensorboard to evaluate different model or hyperparameters.

-4. Model Evalution and explaination
+4. Model Inspection and Explanation

-Here we can use Manifold, SHAP for explaniation
+Here we can use Manifold, SHAP for explanation to avoid bias and misbehavior

 5. Model Development

-Let's convert our model to the format we want for serving
+Let's convert our model to the format we want for serving (Depending on the scenario, you might need to give explanation for every single inference like medical usage or)

-6. Model performance monitoring
+6. Model Performance Monitoring

 What can be monitored from our model?

+* Concept drift

+* equipment related index

 Let's use Elasticsearch APM to monitor our model